Perfectionism for high achievers: maintain excellence without burnout

 That’s not ambition.
 That’s perfectionism disguised as achievement.

 And it looks identical from the outside.
 This is the trap.
 Bellam and Curran’s 2025 meta-analysis of 9,560 workers across 28 studies found that perfectionistic concerns – fear of failure and excessive self-criticism – actually undermine work performance.
-When perfectionistic strivings and concerns combine, the concerns cancel out any performance gains from striving [1].
+When perfectionistic strivings and concerns combine, the concerns ameliorate and erode the performance gains from striving [1].
 High achievers pursue challenging but realistic goals, welcome feedback as information, and iterate toward excellence rather than waiting for flawlessness.

 The goal here isn’t to lower your standards.
 It’s to redirect your drive toward growth instead of anxiety-reduction, so you actually produce better work without the isolation and burnout.